-We’ve spent a lot of time at the tidepools.
-The are absolutely fantastic!
-It’s like going to the Monterey Bay Aquarium without any railing to hold you back!
-Gorgeous green sea anemones, bright purple urchins, a rainbow of starfishes, sea lions at arms length (maintaining the appropriate 50 yard distance).
+We've spent a lot of time at the tidepools.
+They are absolutely fantastic!
+It's like going to the Monterey Bay Aquarium without any railing to hold you back!
+Gorgeous green sea anemones, bright purple urchins, a rainbow of starfishes, sea lions at arm's length (maintaining the appropriate 50-yard distance).
 Every day is different and we have visited them almost daily.

 We have immensely enjoyed being around this rambunctious fellow and his mamas and it has been a nice change of pace from the regular just-the-two-of-us normality of the Misadventures life.